updated

 Help

-First and foremost: Intermediate Spanish is essential.
+To have a great experience Intermediate Spanish is essential.
 If you're still learning, we encourage you to reach out once you feel confident and comfortable using Spanish in everyday communication.
 Most of our work involves direct interaction with children and families in the community, and being able to communicate fluently is key.

 After several wonderful experiences with volunteering families, we are especially interested in welcoming traveling parents who are teachers, artists, or professionals, and who would like to volunteer alongside their children for a couple of weeks or months.
 Families with interests in arts, education, sports, and cultural exchange are particularly welcome.